ClinicalTrials.Veeva

 About

-This study is a secondary analysis of real-world data from 24-week tests of the ACEMg neuroprotectant biomedicine available as Soundbites softgel capsules.
-The study aims to validate findings from the previous two-year real-world study demonstrating ACEMg (Soundbites) preserved or improved auditory function (hearing) for 75.3% of participants who used it daily, with most improvement occurring within six months.
-Additionally, this study aims to assess the potential of ACEMg to relieve tinnitus symptoms in people with tinnitus.
-SNHL and tinnitus are related but tinnitus relief was not measured in the previous two-year study.
+The 24-week OTIS Study aims to validate findings from the previous two-year real-world study demonstrating ACEMg (Soundbites) preserved or improved auditory function (hearing) for 75.3% of participants who used it daily, with most improvement occurring within six months.

 Full description

 The ACEMg formula is classified as Generally Regarded as Safe (GRAS) by the U.S. Pharmacopeia and regulated as a dietary supplement under FDA DSHEA law.
-The ACEMg patents are licensed to Soundbites Public Benefit Corporation (PBC), which produces an updated and improved oral softgel capsule dose format of ACEMg for adults, and an oral twist-off softgel capsule format for children, available to the general public without a prescription under the Soundbites trademark.
+The ACEMg patents are licensed to Soundbites Public Benefit Corporation (PBC), which produces an updated and improved oral softgel capsule dose format of ACEMg for adults, and an oral twist-off softgel capsule format for children, available to the public without a prescription under the Soundbites trademark.

 The 2021-2023 ACEMg (Soundbites) Real-world Evidence Study (N=190) used de-identified real-world data (RWD) from routine annual otoacoustic emissions (OAE) examinations collected among adult patients of one audiology practice over many years before ACEMg became available.
 OAE examinations produce objective measures of inner ear auditory function.